reidmv/reidmv-xampl/README.md

 * Define a Boolean parameter named `enabled`, with a default value – typically `true`.
 * The first line of code inside the module's opening curly bracket should be `if ($enabled) { ...`.
-* The `if` statement should fully enclose ALL other configuration code in the module.
+* The `if` statement should fully enclose ALL other configuration code in the class.
 * The `else` clause should tag the class "disabled".

 Note: the else clause exists to aid in querying for and giving visibility into nodes that have disabled classes.